 Street Fighter V is a 2.5D fighting game developed by Capcom (in conjunction with Dimps) and published by Capcom for the PlayStation 4 and PC on February 16, 2016.

-The fifth numbered installment of the Street Fighter fighting game series, Street Fighter V builds on its predecessor with a new game and graphical engine (running on Unreal Engine 4), revamped game mechanics (including simplified joystick combinations for special moves and normal attacks that do not change based on proximity or direction), and a new "V-Meter" gauge (replacing the "Revenge Gauge" of the previous game and granting special character-specific abilities).
+The fifth numbered installment of the Street Fighter fighting game series, Street Fighter V builds on its predecessor with a new graphical engine (running on Unreal Engine 4), revamped gameplay mechanics (including a new "V-Gauge" meter, which replaces the "Revenge Gauge" of the previous game and grants special character-specific abilities).
 It is also the first game in the series to feature cross-platform multiplayer.

-Rather than having multiple separate revisions of the game (as with every main installment of the series other than the first), Street Fighter V focuses on having a single installment with free system and balance updates.
+Rather than having multiple separate revisions of the game (as with every main installment of the series other than the first), Street Fighter V focuses on having a single installment with regular system and balance updates provided for free.
 Additional post-release content, including fighters, stages, and costumes, must be purchased either as paid DLC or with an in-game currency known as "Fight Money".
 Later monetization options include seasonal DLC passes and optional in-game advertisements (which give players additional FM).

 Street Fighter V takes place between the events of Street Fighter IV and Street Fighter III, and features much of the cast of previous Street Fighter games (with four new challengers at launch).
 The main in-game story, called "A Shadow Falls", was released as free DLC on July 1, 2016, and chronicles a Shadaloo plan to launch seven satellites (known as the "Black Moons") to aid M. Bison in his plans for world domination.

 The game also received an arcade port (as Street Fighter V: Type Arcade) in Japan on March 14, 2019.
 Running on the PC-based Taito Type X4 hardware and utilizing Taito's NESiCAxLive2 digital distribution service, this version includes online multiplayer support, an updated eight-button control panel (with both "EX" buttons customizable), external USB gamepad support, support for both NESiCA and Amusement IC cards, and an option to link IC cards with CFN accounts to use unlocked alternate costumes from the home version.